-As you will be aware, throughout Key Stage 3 all students cover a compulsory range of subjects.
-As students move into their Key Stage 4 studies there is some element of choice as they select their options.
+As you will be aware throughout Key Stage 3 all students cover a compulsory range of subjects.
+As students move into their Key Stage 4 studies there is some element of choice as students select their options.
 The courses offered allow students to develop their personal interests whilst retaining the breadth of knowledge and skills necessary for them to be successful after they leave the Sixth Form.
-This year we are continuing to offer a range of BTEC courses which have been most successful, broadening our subject offer further.
-Students will continue to take part in our compulsory Personal Development Programme which meets statutory requirements for Religious Studies, Relationships and Sex Education, Citizenship and PHSE.
+Students will continue to take part in our compulsory Personal Development Programme which meet statutory requirements for Religious Studies, Relationships and Sex Education, Citizenship and PHSE.

 Throughout this term, students will be working with staff regarding their option choices.
 It is important that course choices are selected carefully to ensure the very best for your son/daughter.
-All students are being offered four Option Subjects to study alongside their Core Subjects.
+All students are being offered four option subjects.

-During the options process we make every attempt to meet individual preferences however, there are occasions when this is not possible due to lack of interest in a particular course that year.
+During the options process we make every attempt to meet individual preferences, however there are occasions when this is not possible due to lack of interest in a particular course that year.